nickvosk/sigir2020-query-resolution/README.md

+# Query Resolution as Term Classification (QuReTeC)

+This repository contains resources for the SIGIR 2020 paper:

-# Query Resolution for Conversational Search with Limited Supervision (SIGIR 2020)
+<em> Query Resolution for Conversational Search with Limited Supervision </em> [[pdf]](https://arxiv.org/abs/2005.11723)

+by N. Voskarides, D. Li, P. Ren, E. Kanoulas and M. de Rijke.

 ## Data

 You can find the preprocessed data and the output of QuReTeC and the baselines [here](https://drive.google.com/drive/folders/1lLRrSAins_4ZiwbGYQewz8RtXGILY9LC?usp=sharing).

 ## Code